“The first wealth is health”. – Ralph Waldo Emerson

 Annetta has been a shiatsu practitioner since 2001.
 To deepen her understanding of Chinese medicine she studied Tui na and Acupuncture and in 2007 she graduated with an honours degree in acupuncture from the London College of Traditional Acupuncture (LCTA).

-For five years she assisted in the Tui na clinic at the London College of Traditional Acupuncture and in a low cost acupuncture clinic in Blackheath.
-She has helped with many conditions from muscular pain, stress and anxiety, headaches and women’s health.
-Her interests are women’s health, including menstrual disorders, menopausal symptoms, fertility and pregnancy, and stress and anxiety.
+For five years she assisted in the Tui na clinic at the London College of Traditional Acupuncture and in a low-cost acupuncture clinic in Blackheath.
+She has helped with many conditions such as muscular pain, stress and anxiety, headaches and women’s health.
+Her interests are women’s health — including menstrual disorders, menopausal symptoms, fertility and pregnancy — and stress and anxiety.

-Ghila has always been interested in health and well-being on a personal level, which led her to have a career in the health and medical profession.
+Ghila has always been interested in health and well-being on a personal level, which led her to a career in the health and medical profession.
 Ghila began her career as a Clinical Dietician, graduating from the Hebrew University (Israel) in 1990 and working in hospitals in Israel.
 Understanding the importance of equilibrium between the physical, emotional and spiritual aspects of the individual, Ghila became interested in alternative therapies to complement traditional treatments.
 Whilst working as a dietician, she studied Traditional Chinese Medicine and worked in a Chinese medicine hospital in Nanjing in China.
 Ghila also studied Chinese Nutritional Therapy and Shiatsu, which she incorporates into her treatments.

 Ghila has been a successful practitioner since 1991 and has helped many people with a wide variety of needs, from depression and anxiety to headache and back pain.